-There were three changes to the reviews schedule for the reporting period.
+There were three changes to the review schedule for the 2015-2016 reporting period.
 Periodic Quality Review of these units was postponed for local operational reasons (e.g. a new Head of School appointed).
 These related to the following units:

-UCD School of Languages, Cultures and Linguistics

-UCD Estate Services

-UCD School of Biosystems & Food Engineering
+- UCD School of Languages, Cultures & Linguistics - UCD School of Biosystems & Food Engineering - National College of Art & Design (NCAD)